Can a Process Server Leave Papers at Your Door in New Jersey? A Comprehensive Guide

 Key components:

-1. Due Diligence: Multiple documented attempts at personal service at various reasonable times (day, evening).
+1. Due Diligence: Multiple documented attempts at personal service at various reasonable times.

 2. Dwelling or Abode: Must be the person’s bona fide home, not a business or transient location.